Institutional Diplomas (DE)

 Applications

-Applications for admission to the DE program “Prevention of Loss of Independence and Falls in the Elderly: The PEM-ES3 Method” must be submitted exclusively online via theeCandidat application(red section) on a date to be announced later.
+Applications for admission to the DE program “Prevention of Loss of Independence and Falls in the Elderly: The PEM-ES3 Method” will be accepted exclusively online via theeCandidat application(Base Rouge) on a date to be announced.

 Managers